 Frequently Asked Questions

-Can I get vaccines at my GP surgery?
+Can I get vaccines on the NHS?

 How long before my trip should I have my vaccines?

 Ideally, 6 to 8 weeks before your trip and longer if you have any medical history which might require us to contact your doctor.
 Try not to leave getting your vaccines to the last minute.
 Some travelers need a course of injections which can take at least a month to complete.
 You also need to factor in the availability of appointments.
 Vaccines don’t have an immediate effect so it is best not to leave them until the day before your trip.
 If however, you have left getting your vaccines to the last minute or perhaps your trip has come up at short notice it is still of benefit to get vaccinated at a late stage as opposed to going unprotected.

 Can I start my vaccines at my consultation?

 Because we stock vaccines in the clinic, you can have your vaccines that day if it is medically appropriate to do so.
 If you are having a course of injections then you would need to return for several visits.
 It is sometimes necessary for us to write to your doctor or hospital specialist if you have existing medical conditions before we can give you a vaccine.

 Will I feel ill after my injections?